Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 A *callable* $X$ for the purpose of this section is one of the following:

+- Function-like callables:
     - A function named $X$ at its declaration site;
+    - A function named $Y$ at its declaration site, but imported into the current scope using [a renaming import][Importing] as $X$;
-- A property named $X$ at its declaration site with an operator function called `invoke` available as member or extension in the current scope.
+    - A constructor of the type named $X$ at its declaration site;
+- Property-like callables, one of the following with an operator function called `invoke` available as member or extension in the current scope:
+    - A property named $X$ at its declaration site;
+    - [An object][Object declarations] named $X$ at its declaration site;
+    - [A companion object][Companion objects] of a classifier type named $X$ at its declaration site;
+    - Any of the above named $Y$ at its declaration site, but imported into the current scope using [a renaming import][Importing] as $X$;

 In the latter case a call $X(Y_0,Y_1,\ldots,Y_N)$ is an overloadable operator which is expanded to $X\text{.invoke}(Y_0,Y_1,\ldots,Y_N)$.
 The call may contain type parameters, named parameters, variable argument parameter expansion and trailing lambda parameters, all of which are forwarded as-is to the corresponding `invoke` function.

+The set of explicit receivers itself (denoted by the [`this`][This-expression] expression) may also be used as a property-like callable using `this` as the left-hand side of the call expression.
+As with normal property-like callables, $\mathtt{this}(Y_0,Y_1,\ldots,Y_N)$ is an overloadable operator which is expanded to $\mathtt{this.invoke}(Y_0,Y_1,\ldots,Y_N)$.

-A *member callable* is either a member function or a member property with a member operator `invoke`.
+A *member callable* is either a member function-like callable or a member property-like callable with a member operator `invoke`.
-An *extension callable* is either an extension function, a member property with an extension operator `invoke` or an extension property with an extension operator `invoke`.
+An *extension callable* is either an extension function-like callable, a member property-like callable with an extension operator `invoke` or an extension property-like callable with an extension operator `invoke`.

 When calculating overload candidate sets, member callables produce the following separate sets (ordered by higher priority first):